Ionic Vue

 setWakewordEnabled()

-Use the setWakewordEnabled() method to enable or disable the wake word for the Alan button.
+Use the setWakewordEnabled() method to enable or disable the wake word for the Alan AI button.
 For details, see setWakewordEnabled().

 Client app